garrettallen14/PromptCanvas/README.md

 # PromptCanvas

-A minimal interface for exploring LLM spatial reasoning through pixel art generation.
+A pixel art interface for understanding how language models interpret and visualize concepts through drawing.

 https://garrettallen14.github.io/PromptCanvas/

 ## What it does

 PromptCanvas lets you:
-- Draw pixel art collaboratively with LLMs
+- Collaborate with LLMs on pixel art creation
-- Test how models handle precise spatial instructions
+- Explore how models interpret abstract concepts visually
-- Track changes between human and AI modifications
+- See differences in how models approach creative tasks
-- Analyze command execution patterns
+- Study model personality through artistic expression

 ## Technical Overview